Thursday, 31 December 2009

 According to me, just about everybody.
 Due to modern farming methods, food ain't what it used to be.
 Dammit, even nostalgia ain't what it used to be!
 Due to changes in lifestyle:-

-a) Most people are more sedentary than they used to be.
+a) People are more sedentary than they used to be.
 This means that they require less food than they used to in order to not get fat.
 Less food, coupled with less nutrients in the food = dietary deficiencies.

-c) Most people don't eat much oily fish.
+c) Many people don't eat much oily fish.
 Also, animal & vegetable produce now contains more omega-6 & less omega-3 than it used to.
 This can result in a large imbalance.
-I eat a 120g can of sardines in tomato purée most days.
-This also provides protein, lycopene from the tomato purée and calcium from the soft bones.
+I eat two 120g cans of mackerel in spicy sauce a day.
+This also provides protein.

 d) Diets low in dark green vegetables & fruits lack Magnesium & Potassium.

-e) Diets low in fermented products lack Vitamin K2.
+e) Diets low in fermented foods lack Vitamin K2.

 I currently supplement with:-